maluyckx/Network_Attacks/README.md

 root@mininet-vm:~# python3 attacks/network_scans/main.py
 Scanning host: 10.12.0.10
 Host : 10.12.0.10, Port : 80 is open
-Time taken : 15.987265825271606
+Time taken : 17.055407524108887
 Scanning host: 10.12.0.20
 Host : 10.12.0.20, Port : 5353 is open
-Time taken : 50.27487921714783
+Time taken : 48.71262764930725
 Scanning host: 10.12.0.30
+Host : 10.12.0.30, Port : 123 is open
-Time taken : 53.913424253463745
+Time taken : 52.727622270584106
 Scanning host: 10.12.0.40
 Host : 10.12.0.40, Port : 21 is open
-Time taken : 53.92000341415405
+Time taken : 55.34472131729126
 ```

 ### Protection

 To launch the protection, use the following command in mininet : `source protections/network_scans/commands_network_scans.py`.

-To protect against TCP Network scan, we need to keep track of the number of SYN packets sent by a host that enters to the company netwok then if the rate of these packets exceeds a certain threshold, the concerned host is blacklisted for 1 hour.
+To protect against Network scan, we need to keep track of the number of SYN/UDP packets sent by a host that enters to the company netwok then if the rate of these packets exceeds a certain threshold, the concerned host is blacklisted for 1 hour.

 To implement these changes, we added these rules to the `firewall_r2.nft` file.
 ```